Free Mobile: 4G launch

 Xavier Niel announced on his Twitter account the availability of the 4G on 3 December 2013.

 4G was added, at no additional cost, to the current commercial packages.

 Additional 4G frequency bands (1800 MHz)

 Free Mobile has been granted 15 MHz duplex bands in the 1800 MHz frequency band to balance with the licenses offered for free in this band to the other operators back in early 2000s.
 5 MHz have been available between January and June 2015 and the remaining 10 MHz will be on 25 May 2016.

 Additional 4G frequency bands (700 MHz)

 The auction for the 700 MHz frequency band started on 16 November 2015.
 Initial bidding price was set at 416 million euros per 5 MHz duplex band.
 Six bands were for sale.
 The auction ended on 17 November 2015.
-Free mobile bought two bands (10Mhz duplex) at 466 million euros (932 million euros).
+Free mobile bought two bands (10 Mhz duplex) at 466 million euros (932 million euros).